Jessi Combs

 Jessica Combs (July 27, 1980 – August 27, 2019) was an American professional racer, television personality, and metal fabricator.
 She set a women's land speed class record (four wheels) in 2013 and broke her own record in 2016.
 She was known as "the fastest woman on four wheels".

-She co-hosted the Spike TV show Xtreme 4x4 for more than 90 episodes from 2005 to 2009.
-Other television shows on which she appeared include Overhaulin', MythBusters, The List: 1001 Car Things To Do Before You Die, All Girls Garage, and Science Channel's How to Build...
+Combs co-hosted the Spike TV show Xtreme 4x4 for more than 90 episodes from 2005 to 2009.
+Other television shows on which she appeared include Overhaulin', MythBusters, The List: 1001 Car Things to Do Before You Die, All Girls Garage, and Science Channel's How to Build...
 Everything in 2016.

 Combs died after crashing a jet-powered high-speed race car at the Alvord Desert in southeastern Oregon while attempting to beat her four-wheel land speed record.
 She was posthumously awarded the female land-speed world record by Guinness World Records in June 2020.

 Early life and education

 Combs was born in Rockerville, South Dakota, on July 27, 1980, the daughter of Jamie Combs and Nina Darrington.
 The family moved to Piedmont, South Dakota, when she was two years old.
 She had two siblings, Kelly Combs and Danielle Theis, and three step-siblings, Rebekah Hall, Arielle Hall, and Austin Darrington.
 Combs' great-grandmother was Nina DeBow, a jazz pianist who raced Stanley Steamers.

-She graduated from Stevens High School in 1998.
+Combs graduated from Stevens High School in 1998.
 Combs graduated from WyoTech in 2004, where she attended the Collision and Refinishing Core Program, the Street Rod Fabrication and Custom Fabrication, and High-Performance Powertrain programs.
 Following her graduation, Combs' first professional job came after the WyoTech marketing department hired her and another student to build a car from the ground up in six months to debut at the Specialty Equipment Marketing Association's show.